heydamianc/agave-framework/README.markdown

 webapp.
 You can see the result of this in the `target` directory, with `sampleProject-1.0-SNAPSHOT.war` and the associated exploded webapp dir of `sampleProject-1.0-SNAPSHOT`.

-## Setting the `classesDirectory` Parameter
+**Caution** -- Although you have a working webapp at this point, there is a deficiency in running your webapp with the `run-war` goal while you are actively developing it if you are using JSPs in your view tier.

-Although you have a working webapp at this point, there is a deficiency in running your webapp with the `run-war` goal while you are actively devloping it if you are using JSPs in your view tier.
 Changes made to your JSPs will not be immediately visible because you will have to package the webapp up again, whereas Jetty will respond to this by reloading the context.
-This is a good characteristic, but the process can be streamlined.
+This is a good characteristic, but the process can be streamlined by having Jetty monitor an exploded WAR directory.
 Open your `./src/main/webapp/WEB-INF/web.xml` file and add the following initialization parameter to the `AgaveFilter`:

     <filter>
       <filter-name>AgaveFilter</filter-name>